ilsh1964/behafucha/README.md

    b.
 Run 'Behafucha' (Application->Accessories->Behafucha)

 ## Remark:
+   - Behafucha works only on Xorg
-   You can define a keyboard shortcut to Behafucha (like: ALT+B) then after marking the text press the keyboard shortcut
+   - Define a keyboard shortcut for Behafucha, then mark the text and press shortcut